How to Use Google Drive Files Offline on Windows 11

 How to Access Google Drive Files Offline on 🪟 Windows 11

-You can easily make your Google Drive files available offline on Windows 11 by using the Google Drive for Desktop app, which lets you pick which files or folders you want to access without an internet connection.
+You can access Google Drive files offline on Windows 11 using the Google Drive for Desktop app.
+Choose the files or folders you want to use without internet.
+This lets you open and edit them anytime, even when you’re not connected.

-From the full menu, navigate to ‘Offline access’ and then click ‘Available offline.’
-That’s it!
+From the full menu, navigate to ‘Offline access’ and then select ‘Available offline.’
 Your file is now ready to be edited without an internet connection.

-Done!
-You can now open and edit that file even without internet.
-When you connect back online, Google Drive will save your changes automatically.
+Your file is now ready to be opened and edited without internet.
+When you reconnect online, Google Drive will save your changes automatically.

 Google Drive folder inside File Explorer on Windows 11